History of Protestantism

 Protestantism originated from the Protestant Reformation of the 16th century.
-The term Protestant comes from the Protestation at Speyer in 1529, where the nobility protested against enforcement of the Edict of Worms which subjected advocates of Lutheranism to forfeit of all their property.
+The term Protestant comes from the Protestation at Speyer in 1529, where the nobility protested against enforcement of the Edict of Worms which subjected advocates of Lutheranism to forfeit all of their property.
 However, the theological underpinnings go back much further, as Protestant theologians of the time cited both Church Fathers and the Apostles to justify their choices and formulations.
 The earliest origin of Protestantism is controversial; with some Protestants today claiming origin back to people in the early church deemed heretical such as Jovinian and Vigilantius.

 Since the 16th century, major factors affecting Protestantism have been the Catholic Counter-Reformation which opposed it successfully especially in France, Spain and Italy.
 Then came an era of confessionalization followed by Rationalism, Pietism, and the Great Awakenings.
-Major movements today include Evangelicalism, mainline denominations, and Pentecostalism.
+Major movements today include evangelicalism, mainline denominations, and Pentecostalism.